Deepta-Das/Tindog/README.md

-TinDog , a tinder clone for dogs.
+A tinder clone for dogs ,using HTML CSS and Bootstrap 4